 Since we live in an automated, you're probably not surprised to hear that your creditworthiness comes down to a single number.

-- Your Credit History - Have you had credit for years, or for a short time?
+- Your Credit History - How many years have you had credit?

-- History of Payments - Have you paid more than 30 days late?
+- Payment History - Have you paid more than 30 days late?

-- Your Credit Card Balances - How many accounts do you carry?
+- Credit Card Balances - How many accounts?
 How much do you owe on your accounts?

-- Requests for Credit - How many times have you had your credit checked for a loan?
+- Inquiries on Your Credit - How many times have you had your credit checked for a loan?

-FICO makes a difference in your interest rate
+Credit scores make a difference in interest rates

-Before you can improve your credit score, you must get your score and ensure that the credit reports from each credit reporting agency are correct.
+Before you can improve your score, you have to obtain your score and make sure that the reports from each agency are correct.
 Fair Isaac has created a web site (www.myFICO.com) that lets you do just that.
-It's inexpensive to get your FICO from all three agencies, along with your credit report.
-Also available are information and online tools that help you analyze what actions might have the greatest impact on your FICO score.
+It's inexpensive to quickly get your FICO from all three reporting agencies, along with your credit report.
+Also available are information and online tools that can help you understand how to improve your credit score.

-You can get a federally-mandated free credit report once a year from all three credit reporting agencies by visiting AnnualCreditReport.com.
+You can get a free credit report once a year from all three agencies by visiting AnnualCreditReport.com.
 While this report does not include a free credit score, the cost to "upgrade" your report to include a credit score is very reasonable.

-Armed with this information, you will be a more informed consumer and you'll be better positioned to get the right mortgage for you.
+Now that you have all the facts, you'll be a more informed consumer and you'll be better positioned to obtain the most favorable mortgage.